frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 #### Gaming

-If you are the type of person wants only tolerates "Ultra" graphics settings, you should be aware that video games maximum settings have rapidly evolving hardware requirements.
+If you are the type of person who only tolerates "Ultra" graphics settings, you should be aware that video games maximum settings have rapidly evolving hardware requirements.
 That means that you might need to update some components soon (you should be good for 2 years at least still).
 In that case, perhaps consider a desktop computer as your laptop will be have a limited number of components that you can replace :cry:

 If you have a looser tolerance for graphics settings, or you simply want to be able to play in the train, don't go for the most expensive GPU.
 You can find decently-powerful mobile GPUs at better price :wink: